- September 15, 2017

 - Categories: Lemon Law

 Lemon laws provide consumers a path toward compensation if they purchase a car that doesn’t meet expected standards of performance and quality.
+If you find yourself in this situation, consider consulting a trusted lemon law lawyer for guidance.
 A car that repeatedly winds up in the shop but remains plagued with problems may be a candidate for a Lemon Law case.
 California’s Lemon Law is one of the strongest in the nation.
 For consumers, it is a vital tool–it essentially backs the warranty of the vehicle you purchased and gives a path toward some form of compensation.

 Negligence is the failure to take a reasonable level of care when performing a task or service.
 In the context of a faulty vehicle, a manufacturer would be negligent if they make a defective vehicle.
+If such negligence leads to an accident involving a pedestrian, consulting with a pedestrian accident lawyer might be advisable.
 Negligence implies carelessness, not necessarily willful deceit.

 Fraud, on the other hand implies that someone intentionally lied about something.
 This would be a more appropriate term if the manufacturer knowingly tried to pass off a bad vehicle as good.
 For a claim of fraud to be successful, it must be proven, which means there will be evidence that the company falsified information about the vehicle.